VS Code / VS Codium

 A full-blown dev server with sophisticated integration is available in the Live Server Extension.

-I use extension to colorize the windows differently to avoid confusion.
+I use extensions to colourise the windows differently to avoid confusion.

-This sorta works. tl;dr Use the command Duplicate workspace in new window to edit the same worksspace from multiple windows
+This works. tl;dr Use the command Duplicate workspace in new window to edit the same workspace from multiple windows, or just drag your tabs out of the current window.

 NB: some of this section is probably outdated.

-Almost obvious but to get maximum value you have to learn a couple of extra things.
+Almost obvious but to get maximum value we have to learn a couple of extra things.

 Multiline search expressions require you to type ⇧-⏎/Shift-Enter.
-That’s for vanilla string matching.
-For regex matching if I want to match multiline search I need to explicitly add newline characters to your character classes, i.e. [\s\S\r]+.
+That’s us vanilla string matching.
+In regex matching, if I want to match multiline search I need to explicitly add newline characters to my character classes, i.e. [\s\S\r]+.
 NB I think this has changed now?

 To replace regex groups you do the usual thing - $1 is the first group etc and $$ is a dollar sign.
-Putting this together, if you wished to replace latex equation bracket syntax with latex dollar syntax, you would replace
+Putting this together, if I wished to replace LaTeX equation bracket syntax with LaTeX dollar syntax, I would replace

 \\$$ *([\s\S\r]+?) *\\$$